-The first design round of the Rochester Flag Project is open!
+The first design round of the Rochester Flag Project is closed!
+Voting to begin soon.

 Get your pencils, crayons, markers, mouse or whatever medium prefer warmed up, it's time to design!
 Click here to download a pdf of the Rochester Flag Project promo and entry form.
 Totally fine to use your own paper or computer, just design your new Rochester flag in a 3:5 ratio.
 When submitting, let us know...

 Submit your design by emailing it to firstname.lastname@example.org or mail/drop it off at Herold Flags and Flagpoles, 2002 2nd St SW, Rochester, MN 55902.

 The first round runs May 15-August 18, 2017.
 At the culmination of the first round, the public will vote on their favorites with the top three designs awarded as round winners.
 A panel of community judges will also choose their top three.
 The first place finisher in both the public vote and juried vote will move on to the final round.

 In order to garner as many entries as possible, a second round in the design contest will run Oct.
 16-Nov.
 17. You may enter (and are encouraged!) to enter in both rounds, you may not submit the same design in both rounds however.

 1. An entry must be submitted either as a 3x5-inch drawing or a JPG/PDF/Vector image.
 A resolution of 900x1500 pixels works well, no files larger than 2mb please.
 Index card size works well.

 An entry will NOT be accepted if: